sablier-labs/v1-safe-app/README.md

 cd sablier-safe-app
 ```

-Before getting started you will need to create a `.env` file.
+You will need to create a `.env` file.
 We have provided `.env.example` as a template.

 ```bash
 cp .env.example .env
 ```

-Finally install any dependencies and start the dev server
+Now install the node dependencies and start the dev server:

 ```bash
 yarn install
 yarn start
 ```

-The app will then be hosted on `http://localhost:3002`.
-By default the app will expect an injected web3 provider such as metamask; if you want to interact with the app through the Gnosis UI you'll need to set the `REACT_APP_LOCAL_WEB3_PROVIDER` environment variable to `false`.
+The app will then be hosted on `http://localhost:3000`.

-### react-app-rewired
+### React App Rewired

-In order to allow the Gnosis Safe UI to access the app while it's running on localhost we need to edit the headers on the dev server (`node_modules/react-scripts/config/webpackDevServer.config.js`) to avoid CORS issues:
+In order to allow the Gnosis Safe UI to access the app while it's running on localhost, we need to edit the headers on the dev server (`node_modules/react-scripts/config/webpackDevServer.config.js`) to avoid CORS issues:

 ```
 headers: {